 On keto, your blood sugar stays consistently low and stable, which means you don’t get the energy rollercoaster of sugar highs and sugar crashes.

-If you have steady, plentiful energy throughout the day, odds are you’ve switched from burning sugar to burning fat for fuel.
+If you experience steady, plentiful energy throughout the day, odds are you’ve switched from burning sugar to burning fat for fuel.

 Both glucose and ketones cross the blood-brain barrier to fuel your brain.
 But sugar causes brain fog and inflammation when you get too much of it[*].